 You can make a claim on that person's liability insurance, since it's their fault.
 Their insurance company will pay you the value of your totaled vehicle.
 Gap insurance will pay the difference between that check and the balance of your car loan or lease.

 Gap insurance and similar products are available from:

 - Insurance companies: Some insurers sell gap insurance when you buy car insurance with collision and comprehensive coverage.
 It may be called auto loan/lease coverage, depending on the insurance company.
-Esurance, Nationwide and Travelers sell gap insurance, for example.
 Loan/lease coverage pays a percentage of your car's value (often up to 25%).
-If your car is worth $24,000, a 25% loan/lease policy would cover $6,000.
-If you purchase loan/lease coverage, make sure the percentage is enough to cover the difference between the amount you owe and the value of your car.
+If your car is worth $24,000, a 25% loan/lease policy would cover up to $6,000.
+If you purchase loan/lease coverage, make sure the percentage is enough to make up the difference between the amount you owe and the value of the car.

 - Companies selling stand-alone gap insurance: Some companies specialize in gap insurance, such as GapDirect.